Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 - The bracket for the cables between the smaller cable chains shown on page 204 of the Voron 2.4R2 PDF was a bit to tight (see image above), I used a drillbit and just removed some plastic by hand.
 It's also hard to cram all cables and a cable sleeve into, if I did not plan on modding the printer with a canbus I would probalby redesign this.

-- The Voron Tap plate seems to be of a different kind.
-Not sure if this is a old revision or if this is some custom Formbot thing.
-See image below.
+- The Voron Tap plate is different from the Voron documentation, this is the R8 version.
+See differances in image below.
 ![](/images/SB_mount.jpg)
 Original tap design:
 ![](/images/SB_original_mount.png)